Comparing Fertilizer vs Plant Food: Boost Your Garden!

 What is Fertilizer?

-These nutrients function differently.
-Nitrogen promotes leafy growth.
+Nitrogen drives leafy growth.
 Phosphorus supports root development and flowering.
 Potassium enhances overall plant health and disease resistance.
-Choosing the right fertilizer depends on the specific needs of your plants.
+Choosing the right fertilizer means matching those ratios to what your specific plants actually need at each growth stage.

 Application Methods for Fertilizer

-• Broadcasting: Spreading fertilizer evenly over the soil surface.
+• Broadcasting: Spreading evenly over the soil surface — fast and easy, good for general garden beds.

-• Banding: Placing fertilizer in bands near the plant rows or seeds.
+• Banding: Placing fertilizer in bands near plant rows or seeds — concentrates nutrients closer to roots.

-• Side-dressing: Applying fertilizer along the side of plants after they have begun growing.
+• Side-dressing: Applying along the side of established plants mid-season for a growth boost.

 Understanding Plant Food